vikstrous/dataloadgen/README.md

 One enhancement over the origin is that this form uses functional options.

-The benchmark is copied from the upstream repo and the performance is unchanged:
+The benchmark BenchmarkLoaderFromDataloaden is copied from the upstream repo and the performance is unchanged:

 ```
 pkg: github.com/vikstrous/dataloadgen